 inducted into the programme.

-competed in international, national and state level competitions.
+competed in district, state, national and international level competitions.

 In 2011, one of our athletes Sarita Bhise ran the 800 meter at a local event and won.
 At that time, she didn’t own a pair of decent shoes.
 Today she is the captain of Maharashtra’s Under-17 team for field hockey.
 It is an enormous achievement because she belongs to the local nomadic shepherd community and becoming the captain of field hockey team means she is now the primary breadwinner of her family.
 She is now a role model for all the children here.”